New Richmond:

 What Not to Say at a Funeral

 Knowing what to say or write to a mourning friend or family member can be quite distressing.
-Most people are well intentioned and don’t want to increase the pain and discomfort of those they love.
+Most people are well-intentioned and don’t want to increase the pain and discomfort of those they love.
 That doesn’t always mean that we know what to say though.
 To help with these situations, we’ve come up with the top ten things to not say when consoling someone.

 1. I know how you feel.
 You’ll get over it.